mrange/pt_src3/README.md

 But I needed someway to get me started.

 ![Tristar cracktro from youtube](images/cracktro.png)
+> A common cracktro at the time but unfortunately not the Dr. Doom one.

 Games were typically protected in various way to prevent piracy.
 These protections were removed and the games were released on "Compacted Disks" containing several games on a single floppy.
 This was called cracking a game and the people doing so often put a small "cracktro" with contact info, cool graphics and music before loading the game.